Faiz0developer/Triweb-Learning/README.md

 RegExp -> Learn different concepts and methods of RegExp and implement them in code as well.
 Like I practice match, search and test method.
 Implement repeat and repeatAll using RegExp.

 Array -> Learn deep and pratice concepts of array.
 Practice different methods of Arraylike map,filter, reduce, some,every,sort,splice and so on.
 Get to know about multi dimension array.

+Map: Learn Map object and implement its set,size and has method.
+Map is key-value pair object which maintain its order

+WeakMap: Key of WeakMap is always be object.
+I practice this in code.

+Set:  Learn and implement methods os Set.
+Set is like an array but not array.
+Set are collection of unique values.It also maintain the order of insertion.
+Also implement coversion of array to set and vice-versa.

+Object: Learn and implement concepts of Objects.
+Like different ways of initialization of object, dot notation,brcket notation, prototype inheritence.
+Also practice getter and setter function.